korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/mapping.md

            return(DOCUMENT_STATUS.COMPLETED);
         }
     }
+\endcode
 Not very surprising, the method 'initialize()' is invoked by the constructor and should do some initialization stuff if necessary.
 The methods 'mapSCorpus()' and 'mapSDocument()' are the more interesting ones.
-Here is the place to implement the mapping of the corpus-structure or the document-structure.
+Here is the place to implement the mapping of the corpus structure or the document structure.
 Note, that one instance of the mapper always processes just one object, so either a `SCorpus` or a `SDocument` object.
 If you set the physical location at position 1 in method 'createPepperMapper()', you can now get that location via calling 'getResourceURI()' as shown at position 1 and 4 (of the current snippet).
 This method returns a URI pointing to the physical location.

 > **Note**
 >
 > If your module is an exporter, that location does not physically exist and has to be created on your own.

 Position 2 shows, how to access the current `SCorpus` object and how to annotate it for instance with a meta-annotation (in this sample, the meta-annotation is about an author having the name 'Bart Simpson', the null-value means, that no namespace is used).
 In method 'mapSDocument()', at position 5, you can access the current object (here it is of type `SDocument`) with 'getSDocument()'.
-If your module is an importer, you need to create a container for the document-structure, a `SDocumentGraph` object.
+If your module is an importer, you need to create a container for the document structure, a `SDocumentGraph` object.
 The snippet further shows the creation of a primary text at position 6.
 In Salt each object can be annotated or meta-annotated, so do the `SDocument` objects, as shown at position 7.
 Last but not least, both methods have to return a value describing whether the mapping was successful or not (see position 3 and 8).
-The returned value can be one of the following three:

--   `DOCUMENT_STATUS.COMPLETED` - means, that a document or corpus has been processed successfully.

--   `DOCUMENT_STATUS.FAILED` - means, that the corpus or document could not be processed because of any kind of error.

--   `DOCUMENT_STATUS.DELETED` - means, that the document or corpus was deleted and shall not be processed any further (by following modules).

-Usually you only need to return the `DOCUMENT_STATUS.COMPLETED` when everything was ok.
-In case of an error, Pepper will set the status `DOCUMENT_STATUS.FAILED` automatically, as long, as the exception is thrown[2], which marks it to be not processed any further.
+The possible results are described in @ref org.corpus_tools.pepper.common.DOCUMENT_STATUS.
+Usually you only need to return the @ref org.corpus_tools.pepper.common.DOCUMENT_STATUS.COMPLETED when everything was ok.
+In case of an error, Pepper will set the status @ref org.corpus_tools.pepper.common.DOCUMENT_STATUS.FAILED automatically, as long, as the exception is thrown, which marks it to be not processed any further.

 During the mapping it is very helpful for the user, if you give some progress status from time to time.
 Especially when a mapping takes a longer term, it will keep the user from a frustrating experience to have a not responding tool.
-More information on that can be found in ?.
+More information on that can be found in @ref feedback.

-That's it... that's it with the mapping of the document-structure and corpus-structure.
-The rest of this section just handles ways to not using the default mechanisms and making more adaptions.
+That's it... that's it with the mapping of the document structure and corpus structure.
+The rest of this section just handles ways to not using the default mechanisms and making more adaptations.

 In a few cases, a format does not allow or difficulty allow to process it in parallel.
 In that case you can switch-off the parallelization in your constructor with
+\code
     setIsMultithreaded(false);
+\endcode
 If you wondered what we meant, when we said there is a 'long stack of function calls', here is the answer.
-The Pepper framework does not directly call the method 'createMapper(SElementId)'.
+The Pepper framework does not directly call the method @ref org.corpus_tools.pepper.impl.PepperModuleImpl.createMapper(Identifier).
 The following excerpt illustrates the stack.
+\code
     /** Directly called by Pepper framework,
         waits until a further document or corpus can be processed and delegates it **/
     @Override
     public void start(){
         ...
-        SElementId sElementId= getModuleController().next()
+        Identifier identifier= getModuleController().next()
                      .getsDocumentId();
-        start(sElementId);
+        start(identifier);
         ...
     }

     /** Only takes control of passed document or corpus and creates a mapper object per each**/
     @Override
-    public void start(SElementId sElementId){
+    public void start(Identifier identifier){
         ...
-        PepperMapper mapper= createPepperMapper(sElementId);
+        PepperMapper mapper= createPepperMapper(identifier);
         ...
     }

     /** Creates and initializes a PepperMapper instance **/
     @Override
-    public PepperMapper createPepperMapper(SElementId sElementId){
+    public PepperMapper createPepperMapper(Identifier identifier){
         ...
     }
+\endcode
 Even the first two methods could be overridden by your module, to adapt their functionality on different levels.

 > **Note**